 1.6 Relationship Data.
 We may collect Relationship Data.
 You agree that we may use and disclose Relationship Data to manage Your account, send You notifications, deliver services or information, bill You for purchased services, improve and develop new products and services, monitor compliance and provide support.
 We may further use and share Relationship Data to provide the Service Offering to you, including sharing with our affiliates as described above and entities who provide payment processing and other services to us necessary to enable us to support the Service Offering, and as required by applicable law.

 1.7 Usage Data.
 We may generate, collect, store and use Usage Data for any purpose.
 You agree that, as between You and Pivotal, Pivotal owns all such Usage Data.
-By way of example, we use Usage Data to track and manage our infrastructure, network storage, and software for billing, capacity planning and other product forecasting, improvement and development purposes.
+By way of example, we use Usage Data to track and manage our infrastructure, network storage, and software for billing, monitoring security and application dependencies, capacity planning and other product forecasting, improvement and development purposes.
 We may further share Usage Data with our affiliates and third party providers to fulfill our contractual obligations such as software license consumption and reporting.
 You agree that we may use, analyze, and otherwise perform any operations on or in connection with Relationship Data, Usage Data and Your Content to provide the services to which You have subscribed under this Agreement.
 Without limiting the foregoing, unless prohibited by applicable law, we may aggregate Usage Data such that it is not reasonably identifiable with or to the customer to which it relates (“Aggregate Data”).
 We may use and disclose Aggregate Data for any purpose.

 1.8 Disclosure of Data and Your Content.
 You agree that Pivotal may disclose Your Content, Relationship Data and Usage Data in the following circumstances: (a) to our affiliates and other entities of the Pivotal group of companies worldwide for the purposes set forth in this Agreement; (b) to Pivotal’s third-party service providers worldwide who provide services such as website hosting, data analysis, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, credit card processing, auditing and other similar services; (c) to a third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of Pivotal’s business, assets or stock (including in connection with any bankruptcy or similar proceedings); and (d) as Pivotal believes to be necessary or appropriate: (i) under applicable law, including laws outside your country of residence; (ii) to comply with legal process; (iii) to respond to requests from public and government authorities including public and government authorities outside your country of residence; (iv) to enforce this Agreement; (v) to protect Pivotal’s operations or those of any of its affiliates; (vi) to protect Pivotal’s rights, privacy, safety or property, and/or that of Pivotal’s affiliates, You or others; and (vii) to allow Pivotal to pursue available remedies or limit the damages that Pivotal may sustain.
 For example, we may need to process Your Content (or provide it to one of our affiliates, services providers, or contractors) to prevent or address service or technical problems, to provide customer support, to detect, prevent or address fraud, technology or security issues, to protect against harm to the rights, property or safety of us, our users or the public, or to respond to a subpoena, warrant, audit or agency action.